 It's also virtually impossible to talk about this film without bringing up Inception, with its use of multiple dream layers to screw with audience's perceptions.

-You Bastard: Zack Snyder says this movie is intended to highlight certain perverts' nature and show that they can be changed, and that women are more than bodies.
+You Bastard: Zack Snyder says he intended for the movie to highlight certain perverts' nature, show that they can be changed, and demonstrate that women are more than bodies.
 Sweet Pea expresses this as the Author Avatar, which is further shown by the High Roller.